kircherlab/CADD-SV/README.md

 ## Config

 Almost ready to go.
-After you prepared the files above, you may need to adjust locations and names of these files in the `config.yml`.
+After you prepared the files above, you may need to adjust the name of your dataset in the `config.yml`.

 ## List of required input files